criipto/wp-criipto-verify/README.md

 wp-criipto-verify plugin is supported with wordpress <5.2.

+## Cacerts

+wp-criipto-verify plugin includes cacert.pem.
+This is used for getting ssl handshake to work running localhost.
+This file can be overwritten as desired.

 ## Installation

 1. Download or clone this repository to the plugin folder in your wordpress project.
 Typicaly "[wordpress project name]"/wp-content/plugins.